factopolis/factopolis/content/claims/nyt-apologized-to-trump-for-negative-coverage/_index.md

 ---
-title: New York Times Apologized to Trump for Negative Coverage
+title: New York times apologized to Trump for negative coverage
 summary: It never apologized.
 checks:
   - checker: new-york-times